 Play School has been running since 1966 and is watched by over a million children each day.

 In Benita's words: 'Children learn through play and this gives me hope'.

-The flower clock from Play School is on display in the Eternity gallery.
+The arch window from Play School is on display in the Eternity gallery.

 Tommy Tomasi's hope for a new life in a new country

-Italian-born Ferruccio (Tommy) Tomasi came to Australia with high hopes for his future.
+Ferruccio (Tommy) Tomasi was born in Italy in 1926 and came to Australia with high hopes for his future.
 While he was working in Western Australia, Tommy saw an image of the snow on Mt Kosciuszko which reminded him of his homeland.
 He set off to Cooma to apply for work on the Snowy Mountains Scheme.